mfreed7/popup/README.md

-# Other Options We Explored
+# Other Alternatives Considered

-This section contains mostly older draft ideas, some more and less fleshed out.
-All of these options were abandoned in favor of the [HTML content attribute proposal](#api-shape---html-content-attribute), due to the "Cons" listed under each section.
+To achieve the [goals](#goals) of this project, a number of approaches could have been used:

+* An HTML content attribute (this proposal).
+* A dedicated `<popup>` element.
+* A CSS property.
+* A Javascript API.

+Each of these options is significantly different from the others.
+To properly evaluate them, each option was fleshed out in some detail.
+The sub-sections below walk through each alternative, and discuss the shortcomings.
+After exploring these options, the [HTML content attribute approach](#api-shape---html-content-attribute) seems to be the best overall.

 ## Option: An HTML Content Attribute (OLD version)

-This is an older version of an HTML **content attribute** proposal.
-It uses a lot of Javascript, rather than more prescriptive UI classes, to implement light dismiss and one-at-a-time.
+This is an older version of an HTML content attribute proposal.
+The primary difference is that this version leaves all of the details of one-at-a-time and light dismiss behavior to the developer, to implement in Javascript.
+There seem to be many footguns inherent in this approach, as compared to the more [prescriptive UI classes](#classes-of-ui---dismiss-behavior-and-interactions) presented above.
 As such, this version was abandoned for the [current proposal](#api-shape---html-content-attribute).

 ### API Shape

 #### Top Layer Presentation